France's foreign firepower threatened by budget cuts

 It's a show of firepower organised by arms manufacturer Nexter to demonstrate the guns to the press and which underlines the role of the army in a conflict that has bolstered France's standing as a nation that can project military force.
 Yet the message may fall on deaf ears in Paris.

 France's 31 billion euro ($40 billion) defence budget, already watered down in recent years, could be on the chopping block as President Francois Hollande seeks savings to offset a groaning deficit and weak economic growth.

 Cuts could send shockwaves not only through the military but through the economy itself, where the industry employs 165,000 people and accounts for 2.25 percent of output, according to the World Bank, compared with 1.3 percent in Germany.

 On Monday, the government presents a five-year blueprint for military strategy that the army fears could cut its staff and international bases and undermine France's capabilities in future global conflicts.

 "We're right at the edge," a colonel at Canjuers, Western Europe's biggest army base, told Reuters, asking not to be quoted by name.
 "Certainly there wouldn't be any more Malis."

-The document delivered on Monday will define the national security and defense strategy for the coming years, offering clues as to priorities but no hard figures.
+The document delivered on Monday will define the national security and defence strategy for the coming years, offering clues as to priorities but no hard figures.
 The actual 2014-19 military budget will be unveiled in the last quarter of 2013.

-The military and defense contractors such as Nexter, headquartered in Versailles near Paris, say big cuts could hamper the ability of France, a nuclear power with a permanent U.N.
+The military and defence contractors such as Nexter, headquartered in Versailles near Paris, say big cuts could hamper the ability of France, a nuclear power with a permanent U.N.
 Security Council seat, to react to international threats.